aparnakhadatkar/DP-500-Azure-Data-Analyst/Instructions/labs/16-create-reusable-power-bi-artifacts.md

    - If you receive a success message, you can proceed to the next task.
 If not, carefully read the error message and retry the step, following the instructions in the lab guide.
    - If you need any assistance, please contact us at [labs-support@spektrasystems.com](labs-support@spektrasystems.com).We are available 24/7 to help you out.

-### Task-3: Open the starter file in Power BI Desktop
+### Task 3: Open the starter file in Power BI Desktop

 1. To open File Explorer, on the taskbar, select the **File Explorer** shortcut.